 When designing end-user explanations as a transparency mechanisms, it is important to identify the goal, whether it is to foster human-AI collaboration with appropriate levels of trust, whether it is to support appealing decisions, or mainly just to foster a sense of autonomy and dignity.
 The success of any solution must be established with a user study in the lab or with actual users, for example, measuring whether users correctly know when to challenge or overturn an automated decision.

 For high-stakes decisions that have a rather large impact on users (e.g., recidivism, loan applications, hiring, housing), transparency is more important than for low-stakes decisions (e.g., spell checking, ad selection, music recommendations).
-For high-stake decisions explicit explanations and communicating the level of certainty can help humans verify the decision and generated justifications can be scruitanized, however inherently interpretable models may provide more trust.
-In contrast, for low-stakes decisions, automation without explanation could be acceptable or explanations could be used to allow users to provided more targeted feedback on where the system makes mistakes – for example, a user might try to see why the model changed spelling, identify a shortcut learned, and give feedback for how to revise the model.
+For high-stake decisions explicit explanations and communicating the level of certainty can help humans verify the decision and generated justifications can be scrutinized, however inherently interpretable models may provide more trust.
+In contrast, for low-stakes decisions, automation without explanation could be acceptable or explanations could be used to allow users to provide more targeted feedback on where the system makes mistakes—for example, a user might try to see why the model changed spelling, identify a shortcut learned, and give feedback for how to revise the model.
 Google’s People + AI Guidebook provides several good examples on deciding when to provide explanations and how to design them.

 In some settings users ask for more transparency than just explanations of individual predictions.
 For example, a recent study analyzed what information radiologists want to know to trust an automated cancer prognosis system to analyze radiology images.
 The radiologists voiced many questions that go far beyond local explanations, such as: (1) How does it perform compared to human experts?
 (2) What is difficult for the AI to know?
 Where is it too sensitive?
 What criteria is it good at recognizing or not good at recognizing?
 (3) What data (volume, types, diversity) was the model trained on?
 (4) Does the AI assistant have access to information that I don’t have?
 Does it have access to any ancillary studies?
 Is all used data shown in the user interface?
 (5) What kind of things is the AI looking for?
-What is it capable of learning? ("Maybe light and dark?
+What is it capable of learning? (“Maybe light and dark?
 Maybe colors?
-Maybe shapes, lines?", "Does it take into consideration the relationship between gland and stroma?
-Nuclear relationship?")
+Maybe shapes, lines?”; “Does it take into consideration the relationship between gland and stroma?
+Nuclear relationship?”)
 (6) Does it have a bias a certain way, compared to colleagues?

 Clearly, there is no single transparency approach that works for all systems, but user-experience designers will likely need to study user needs and explore and validate solution-specific designs.